wp-plugins/donate-via-paypal/readme.txt

-Upload post it widget  to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress go to plugin settings menu and enter your paypal email id
+Upload post it widget  to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress go to plugin settings menu and enter your paypal email id go to widget page and add widget to your desirable place .

 == Screenshots ==
-1. Screenshot Sidebar donation widget
+1. Screenshot donatie butten after each post content
-3. Screenshot paypal admin options
+2. Screenshot paypal admin options
-2. Screenshot widget in admin widget page